Lily’s Kitchen Information

 Dog Food

 The nutrition offered by Lily’s Kitchen dog food recipes varies significantly.
-There are some recipes that offer below average nutrition, yet there are others that offer above-average nutrition.
+There are some recipes that offer below-average nutrition, yet there are others that offer above-average nutrition when compared recipes from other dog food brands.

-Lily’s Kitchen’s wet dog food recipes are the most consistent with a large portion of meat and fish ingredients, ensuring the proportion of protein and fat is significant.
+Lily’s Kitchen’s wet dog food recipes are the most consistent with them almost always containing a large portion of meat and fish ingredients.

 Cat Food